Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition

 \section{Conclusion}

 In this work, we identified and addressed the critical limitation of spectral bias in diffusion-based Zero-Shot Skeleton Action Recognition.
 We argued that standard generative backbones, while effective for global topology, inherently act as low-pass filters that suppress the high-frequency micro-dynamics essential for distinguishing fine-grained actions.
 To overcome this, we proposed a unified {Frequency-Aware Diffusion Framework}.
 By introducing the {Semantic-Guided Spectral Residual Module}, we endowed the model with the architectural capacity to selectively amplify kinematic details, governed by an internalized frequency prior distilled from LLM knowledge.
 Complementing this, our {Timestep-Adaptive Spectral Loss} aligned the optimization objective with the intrinsic coarse-to-fine trajectory of the diffusion process, ensuring physically valid reconstruction.
 Furthermore, our {Curriculum-based Semantic Abstraction} strategy successfully bridged the cognitive gap between sparse labels and complex motion patterns.
-Extensive experiments demonstrate that our approach sets a new state-of-the-art in ZSAR, confirming that explicit spectral regulation is key to bridging the modality gap.
+Extensive experiments demonstrate that our approach achieves state-of-the-art performance in ZSAR, suggesting that explicit spectral regulation is an important factor in bridging the modality gap.
 We hope this work inspires further exploration into frequency-aware generative modeling for cross-modal understanding.